guyreuveni33/Merkle-Tree/README.md

 # Merkle Tree with RSA Signature

 This repository contains a Python implementation of a Merkle Tree with functionalities for generating RSA keys, signing the Merkle Tree root, and verifying the signatures.
 The Merkle Tree ensures data integrity, while RSA provides cryptographic signing and verification.
+This project was developed as part of the course Communication Security.

 ## Prerequisites